eclipse-jdtls/eclipse.jdt.ls/README.md

 --------------
 0. Fork and clone the repository
 1. Install Eclipse [Neon Java EE](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/neonr)
 that will have most needed already installed.
-Alternately, you can get the [Eclipse IDE for Java developers](http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/neonr) and just instal Eclipse PDE from marketplace.
+Alternatively, you can get the [Eclipse IDE for Java developers](http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/neonr) and just install Eclipse PDE from the Eclipse Marketplace.

-2. Once installed use `File > Open Projects from File System...` and point it `eclipse.jdt.ls` and Eclipse should automatically detect the projects and import it properly.
+2. Once installed use `File > Open Projects from File System...` and point it at `eclipse.jdt.ls` and Eclipse should automatically detect the projects and import it properly.

-3. If, after import, you see an error on `pom.xml` about Tycho, you can use Quick Fix (Ctrl+1) to install the Tycho maven integration.
+3. If, after importing the projects, you see an error on `pom.xml` about Tycho, you can use Quick Fix (Ctrl+1) to install the Tycho maven integration.

-4. At that point, some plugins should still be missing in order to build the project.
+4. At that point, some plug-ins should still be missing in order to build the project.
 You can either open `org.eclipse.jdt.ls.target/org.eclipse.jdt.ls.tp.target` in the Target Editor (which is the default editor) and click on `Set Target Platform`, or alternatively, open `Preferences > Plug-in Development > Target Platform` and select `Java Language Server Target Definition`).
-Eclipse will take some time to download all required dependencies, then should be able to compile all projects in the workspace.
+Eclipse will take some time to download all the required dependencies.
+It should then be able to compile all the projects in the workspace.

-Building from command line
+Building from the command line
 ----------------------------

 This command will install [Apache Maven](https://maven.apache.org/) if necessary, then build the server into the  `/org.eclipse.jdt.ls.product/target/repository` folder: